 - a.
 Documents are not submitted as separate PDFs in the same transaction/envelope, e.g. multiple documents are submitted as a single filed document. - b.
 Information entered in data fields is incorrect or does not match the document image, e.g. the incorrect Filing Document Name is selected, case number does not match. - c.
 Party's name or address does not match the party's information stated on the document. - d.
 Incorrect payment statement is selected, e.g. fee waiver or Government Code Section 6103. - e.
 Incorrect case type or case category selected. - f.
 Incorrect court is selected. - g.
 Duplicate submission. - h.
 Untimely submission, e.g. ex parte application submitted after filing deadline. - i.
-Document is not bookmarked and/or text searchable.
+Document is not bookmarked and/or text searchable in compliance with California Rules of Court rule 2.256.